 - Appreciate the craftsmanship of the gorgeous boots you’re strutting in.
 How nice is that leather?
 How fortunate that you were able to afford those boots when many (maybe most?) people can’t.

 - Be grateful for the barista who makes the best cup of morning java in town that helps you wake up and feel human.

-- Be grateful that you can put words together to craft the email you use to share your thoughts, information, fulfill a work request and whatever you’re doing.
+- Be grateful that you can put words together to craft the email you use to share your thoughts, information, fulfill a work request and do whatever you will spend your day doing.

 - Be thankful for after-work cocktails, and

-- Thank whoever or whatever you believe in…for having true friends.
+- Thank whoever or whatever you believe in…for having friends to share them with.

 Repeat for the next 2 days!

 Pick a time of day — morning or evening — to write down 3 things you’re grateful for or to do a gratitude meditation.